 However, with the ascent of blockchain 2.0, some enterprises needed to use the technology for their own purposes.
 In most cases, there is no reason why the data stored on the company’s blockchain should be publicly visible.
 This is where so-called private blockchains come from.

 As their name implies, private blockchains are not available to everyone.
-They are usually reserved for the company and their partners.
-For example, in the supply chain industry, only people who are somehow tied to the cargo being tracked will be able to access the blockchain.
-There is simply no need for the general public to have access to that blockchain and the information stored within, especially as it can be sensitive and should be protected.
+They are usually reserved for the company and its partners.
+For example, in the supply chain industry, only people who are somehow tied to the cargo being tracked will access the blockchain.
+There is simply no need for the general public to access that blockchain and the information stored within, especially as it can be sensitive and should be protected.